Why visiting Nilpena Ediacara National Park should be on your 2023 bucket list

 The new visitor precinct itself is made up of three heritage buildings of the former pastoral station.

-This will be an all-accessible, visitor experience allowing everyone of all mobility types to view fossils up-close.
+It is an all-accessible, visitor experience allowing everyone of all mobility types to view fossils up-close.

-The adjacent shearer’s quarters is currently accommodation for researchers that work on site.
+The adjacent shearer’s quarters currently provides accommodation for researchers that work on site.
 Plans for the former woolshed, opposite the Blacksmith’s Shop, presents a unique opportunity for an event and function space in the future.

 Nilpena’s historic woolshed where the story of the most significant discovery began.